Travel families who house sit round the world

-There are so many resources and options available to encourage and support families who travel, that consequently it’s becoming easier and easier to experience medium to longer term travel all around the world.
+There are so many resources and options available to encourage and support families who travel, that consequently it's becoming easier and easier to experience medium to long term travel all year round.

-And, as more and more families realize that it’s possible to travel and educate, or “world-school” their kids, so they are also realizing the benefits of combining family travel with house sitting to create an all year round dream lifestyle!
+And, as more and more families discover it's possible to travel and educate their kids, so they are also realizing the benefits of combining family travel with house sitting to create an alternative lifestyle.

-How can house sitting help with family travel?
+How does house sitting help with family travel?